-It is interesting to note that the ascending passes (afternoon/evening) are colder than 237 Descending passes for Channel 1, but the opposite is true for all other channels.
-The 238 differences for Channel 1 increase with time for N15 and decrease with time for N16.
-239 In order to understand this different behaviour of Channel 1 we have estimated the 240 diurnal cycle of Channel 1 brightness temperatures over tropical ocean which is shown in 241 Figure 4.
-The Channel has highest values of brightness temperatures around midnight 242 and the lowest during day time.
-For Channel 1, liquid water in clouds acts similarly to 243 water vapour in the atmosphere and thus the reason for the late night or early morning 244 peak in brightness temperatures over tropical ocean is likely to be due to signals from low 245 level clouds.
-Diurnal cycle of marine stratocumulus clouds are also noticeable in infrared 246 measurements (although here, minimum OLR is around 6 AM, the time of maximum cloud 247 extent, since clouds reduce the upward emissions of infra-red radiation, see for example, 248 Fig. 16d in Allan et al. [2007].
-249
+Channels 1 and 2 do not show a large trend in brightness temperature time series, but significant trends can be seen for Channels 3, 4, and 5 of N16 and Channels 4 and 5 of N15 which probably is an indication of performance degradation of these channels.
+Over the oceans, the diurnal cycle of these measurements are weak [Kottayil et al., 2013], and as the sea surface temperature (SST) increases, which affects only Channel 1 over tropical oceans.
+The decrease of sea surface emissivity with temperature tends to stabilize the diurnal cycle of brightness temperature of all channels that are sensitive to the surface over oceans.
+The differences for Channel 1 increase with time for N15 and decrease with time for N16.
+In order to understand this different behavior of Channel 1, we have estimated the diurnal cycle of Channel 1 brightness temperatures over tropical ocean which is shown in Figure 4.
+The Channel has highest values of brightness temperatures around midnight and the lowest during day time.
+For Channel 1, liquid water in clouds acts similarly to water vapor in the atmosphere, and thus, the reason for the late night or early morning peak in brightness temperatures over tropical ocean is likely to be due to signals from clouds.
+Diurnal cycle of marine stratocumulus clouds are also noticeable in infrared measurements (although here, minimum OLR is around 6 A.M., the time of maximum cloud extent, since clouds reduce the upward emissions of infrared radiation, see, for example, Figure 16d in Allan et al. [2007]).